Environment โ

 Multiple apps โ

-When no -a is given and .apps/ has more than one folder, mono-env loads them all.
+When no -a is given and .mono/apps/ has more than one folder, mono-env loads them all.
 Because each app's env layers on top of the previous one, keys with the same name collide โ the last app wins.

 Use unique keys per app